bmn/ASL.EmulatorMemory/PlayStation.ePSXe.md

 # ePSXe for PlayStation

+As ePSXe has not had a release in 5 years, it should be safe to use its hardcoded MainRAM location.

 ## Pattern
 * ePSXe 2.0.5 game memory starts at `ePSXe.exe+A82020`
 * If targeting ePSXe specifically, you can use a state descriptor for simplicity